 - There is level access in the entrance hall of the cottage.

 - The front door leads into a wide hallway, off which leads the accommodation.

-- From here there is level access to the utility room, downstairs cloakroom and kitchen/sitting room and stairs lead to the first floor bedrooms and bathroom
+- From here there is level access to the utility room, downstairs cloakroom and kitchen/sitting room and stairs that lead to the first floor bedrooms and bathroom

 - There is a tiled floor and the stairs up to the first floor are carpeted

 - A smoke detector is fitted on the ceiling of the hall and a water filled fire extinguisher on the wall behind the door.